UniversalDependencies/UD_Portuguese-Bosque/train/readme.txt

 The following is an email exchange with Lluis Padro with some information about what to expect while training treeler:

+Note:

-Note: Label Attachment Score (LAS): % of tokens for which a system has predicted the correct HEAD and DEPREL
+Label Attachment Score (LAS):
+- % of tokens for which a system has predicted the correct HEAD and DEPREL

+Unlabeled Attachment Score (UAS):
+– % of tokens with correct HEAD

+Label Accuracy (LACC):
+– % of tokens with correct DEPREL

+Parsey McParseface reports the following numbers for unlabelled attachment score: news 94.15, web 89.08, questions 94.77.

 - - -